The ABC's of Hepatitis: Get to Know This Viral Disease

 A simple blood test is all that is needed for a diagnosis, although some people may need a liver biopsy.

 What's the Latest Treatments for HCV?

 Drug treatment for HCV has been rapidly evolving, and many patients can be fully cured now, often without the need for difficult-to-tolerate ribavirin or peginterferon.
-Oral, direct-acting antivirals for HCV treatment, including Sovaldi (sofosbuvir), Harvoni (ledipasvir/sofosbuvir), and Olysio (simeprevir), were groundbreaking discoveries and direct-acting antivirals are quickly becoming the standard of care in HCV.
+The development of the oral direct-acting agents has revolutionized the treatment of adults with HCV.

 Oral HCV Treatments: Weighing Up Your Options

-Some newer oral HCV regimens no longer require added ribavirin or peginterferon, two drugs that can be difficult for many patients to tolerate.
-However, in clinical trials with Sovaldi and Harvoni, common side effects included headache, fatigue, asthenia (lack of energy), diarrhea, insomnia and nausea.
-Low heart rate (bradycardia) has been noted as a serious effect with both agents.
+Many new oral HCV regimens no longer require added ribavirin or peginterferon, two drugs that can be difficult for many patients to tolerate.

 Hep C Latest Approvals: Staying Up-to-Date